Kurt Bauch

-Kurt Bauch (25 November 1897 in Neustadt-Glewe - 1 March 1975 in Freiburg im Breisgau) was a German art historian with particular interest in the art of Rembrandt.
+Kurt Bauch (25 November 1897, Neustadt-Glewe - 1 March 1975, Freiburg im Breisgau) was a German art historian with particular interest in the art of Rembrandt.

-The son of a Mecklenburg judge, Bauch studied art history at the University of Berlin under Adolph Goldschmidt and at the University of Munich under Heinrich Wölfflin.
+Bauch, son of a Mecklenburg judge, studied art history at the Friedrich Wilhelm University of Berlin under Adolph Goldschmidt and at the Ludwig-Maximilians-Universität München under Heinrich Wölfflin.
 He wrote his Ph.D. dissertation on the Rembrandt pupil, Jacob Adriaensz Backer, at the University of Freiburg under Hans Jantzen.
-From 1924 to 1926 he was assistant of the famous Dutch Rembrandt scholar, Cornelis Hofstede de Groot in the Hague.
-In 1927 he completed his Habilitationsschrift on the art of the young Rembrandt.
-For some years he worked as a Privatdozent, teaching medieval and early modern art in Freiburg and Frankfurt am Main.
+From 1924 to 1926, he was assistant of the famous Dutch Rembrandt scholar, Cornelis Hofstede de Groot in The Hague.
+In 1927, he completed his Habilitationsschrift on the art of the young Rembrandt.
+For some years he worked as a Privatdozent, teaching medieval and early modern art at the University of Freiburg and the University of Frankfurt am Main.
 After joining the Nazi Party in 1933, he was appointed professor of art history at the University of Freiburg, where he retired in 1962.